Help for cancer patients shouldn’t just be available for the physical components of the body.

 Benefits of Mindfulness for Cancer Patients

 There have been numerous studies conducted that scrutinize the benefits of mindfulness for cancer patients.
 In 2014, the U.S. Agency for Healthcare Research and Quality states, “Meditation programs, in particular mindfulness programs, reduce multiple negative dimensions of psychological stress.”
 Another study published in 2000 looked at 90 cancer patients who practiced mindfulness meditation during a seven-week period.
 An overwhelming 31% reported lowered symptoms of stress and 67% experienced less mood disturbance than those who did not meditate.
 A 2010 Canadian study reported that mindfulness helped to reduce stress in cancer patients and their partners.
-Additionally, a 2005 review found that meditation, when practiced alongside chemo and radiotherapy, helped cancer patients to feel more positive and optimistic.
+Additionally, a 2005 review by the Research Council for Complementary Medicine found that meditation, when practiced alongside chemo and radiotherapy, helped cancer patients to feel more positive and optimistic.

 Meditation for Beginners